KBC Groep: KBC Group: Publication of transparency notification(s) received by KBC Group NV

 Summary of the notification(s)

-KBC Group NV has received a transparency notification dd.12 July 2018, which states that BlackRock Inc. has crossed the reporting threshold of 5% (voting rights, excluding equivalent financial instruments) downwards.
+KBC Group NV has received a transparency notification dd.17 July 2018, which states that BlackRock Inc. has crossed the reporting threshold of 5% (voting rights, excluding equivalent financial instruments) upwards.

 Content of the notification(s)